Updated on July 31, 2024

 Before you can adequately determine the risk level that your third-party vendors will introduce, you need to understand who they are and how much is being shared with each of them.
 If you don’t have an inventory of the third parties you are involved with, you won’t be able to assess the level of risk that they introduce.

-Of those organizations who keep an inventory, some could improve their approach.
+Of those organizations that keep an inventory, some could improve their approach.
 Keeping different lists in different departments can be confusing, so set up a single central inventory and assign roles, conventions, and procedures for its maintenance.
 And once you have it, use it!
 Despite the dangers, less than half of organizations risk assess their vendors.

 5. Continuously Monitor Your Third-Party Apps

 Reflectiz continuous monitoring gives you an ongoing oversight of your online environment.
 It’s an entirely remote solution that requires no installation.
 It keeps track of all of your third-party applications (as well as open-source tools, iFrames, and external servers) and gathers information on them to create an online inventory that’s accessible via your dashboard in just minutes.
-It can spot all third- and fourth-party vulnerabilities, flag up outdated software versions, and any compliance issues before they get costly.
+It can spot all third- and fourth-party vulnerabilities, and flag up outdated software versions, and any compliance issues before they get costly.
 For instance, it detected problems with a client’s TikTok tracking pixel and saved them from the nightmare scenario of unauthorized data harvesting.
-Reflectiz security alerted the client right away and gave them steps to remediate the problem, which is quite something when you realize that in 2022, discovery of a data breach took an average of 207 days.
+Reflectiz security alerted the client right away and gave them steps to remediate the problem, which is quite something when you realize that in 2023, the discovery of a data breach took an average of 204 days.

 With clear oversight of each application, you can quickly respond to any suspicious behaviors they might perform, and it’s a solution that doesn’t require you to write any code.